Homeopathic Treatment for Molluscum Contagiosum

 Diagnosis:

-Diagnosis is made on the clinical examination by experiences eyes.
-No blood test or biopsy required.
+Diagnosis is made on the clinical examination by experienced eyes.
+No blood test or biopsy is required.

 Treatment:

 Molluscum contagiosum is a self-limiting condition; which means that it gets cured if untreated.
 However, in that case, it may take up to six months.
-Some treatment measures may shorten the duration and reduce the changes of spread.
-It is contagious until the bumps are gone-which, if untreated, may be up to 6 months or longer.
-The time from infection to the appearance of lesions ranges from 2 week to 6 months, with an average incubation period of 6 weeks.
+Some treatment measures may shorten the duration and reduce the chances of spread.
+It is contagious until the bumps are gone which, if untreated, may be up to 6 months or longer.
+The time from infection to the appearance of lesions ranges from 2 weeks to 6 months, with an average incubation period of 6 weeks.

 The Molluscum virus cannot be routinely cultured in the laboratory.